 Off-duty cops, other officials face reckoning after rallying for Trump during US Capitol siege

-REUTERS: As rioters scaled scaffolding outside the US Capitol, Roxanne Mathai held up her cell phone to record the sea of supporters of President Donald Trump storming America’s bastion of democracy.
+WASHINGTON: As rioters scaled scaffolding outside the US Capitol, Roxanne Mathai held up her mobile phone to record the sea of supporters of President Donald Trump storming America’s bastion of democracy.

 “We’re going in, tear gas and all,” said the 46-year-old Texas jailer.